98th Flying Training Squadron: Airmanship 496

 Airmanship 496 (AM-496) is composed of the junior and senior Wings of Blue members.
 This group is divided into the junior competition/demonstration team, and the senior competition/demonstration team.
-While cadets in AM-496 dedicate themselves to the demands of their individual teams, they remain united in their performance of duties within the squadron, team dynamics, and stay steadfast to their core mission as Airmanship 490 instructors and jumpmasters.

-Both the Junior and Senior competition teams are composed of approximately ten members: two four-way teams, and one two-member team performing vertical relative work, also known as freefly.
+Both the junior and senior competition teams are composed of approximately ten members: two four-way teams, and one two-member team performing vertical relative work, also known as freefly.
 All 20 members compete in canopy accuracy as well.
 In the aerial events, teams are given 35 to 40 seconds to complete a preplanned formation maneuvers after exiting the plane.
 Jumpers exit with a videographer who records the jump for judging.
-The competition team represents the Wings of Blue at numerous competitions across the country, to include the National Skydiving Championships, National Collegiate Parachuting Championships, Black and Gold Competition (an all military competition), and numerous other free fall and accuracy meets throughout the year.
-The comp team fares well in all these meets, winning medals at many of the meets they attend.
-To date, the PTWOB competition team has been recognized as the leading collegiate team in the nation 29 of the last 39 years.
+The competition team represents the Wings of Blue at numerous competitions across the country, including the National Skydiving Championships, National Collegiate Parachuting Championships, Black and Gold Competition (an all military competition), and numerous other free fall and accuracy meets throughout the year.
+The PTWOB competition team has been recognized as the leading collegiate team in the nation 29 of the last 39 years.

 The demonstration team is composed of the remaining team members in the AM-496 program.
 This team represents the Wings of Blue around the nation at Air Force forums, air shows, football games, and various other sporting events, and at other civilian requests.
-The demo team puts on quite a show for crowds all across the United States, as well in other countries.
 Their act is composed of relative work consisting of colored smoke jumping, and flag/streamer presentations.
 The demo team is also well known for its appearance at major college football bowl games during the holiday season, as well as Monday Night Football games.